Table of Contents

 Before we get into the finer points, it’s important to note here that we’re not suggesting you shouldn’t write timely, relevant content for your website.
 But, it’s a mistake to think there is some specific frequency that will lead to success.
 Like the other strategies we’ve discussed here, this strategy was effective in gaining website traction at one point, but with the way Google has shifted, it no longer works.

 We often inherit websites that employed this ‘spray and pray’ strategy.
 They have hundreds of old blog posts that are under 300 words long about a specific piece of a topic like “auto accident lawyer.”
+This strategy is most prevalent personal injury attorneys who are marketing their practice.
 These posts hardly ever command keywords or real traffic because they are what we call ‘thin’ pages.

 On today’s Google, comprehensive content wins the day.
 It also helps Google’s crawlers focus on the items that are most important to your business.
 Pages that extensively cover all elements of a topic are seen as authoritative by Google and get pushed up in the rankings.